ldmbouge/gravCyberseed/pages/02.registration/form.md

 # Registration form

 Fill out the form below making sure to fill out all required fields.
-You will receive a confirmation email.
-If you have any questions, please contact Jeannette Burke (jeannette.burke@uconn.edu)
+You will receive a confirmation email after submission.
+Read and review the [UConn Student Code of Conduct](/images/UConn%20Student%20Code%20of%20Conduct-The-Student-Code.pdf).
+Each team member will also need to email the [Liability Waiver form](/images/CyberSEED%202019%20Liability%20Waiver%20-%20fillable.pdf) to [engr-cyberseed@uconn.edu](engr-cyberseed@uconn.edu)